-What we want to achieve (Objectives) What we will deliver in the next 3 years (Key initiatives) Ecosystems are protected, restored and enhanced in the Waitākere Ranges Heritage Area Increase community knowledge and understanding of the WRHA and how to manage pest animals and weeds Support landowners and environmental volunteer groups to restore ecological areas Natural areas on parks are protected restored, and enhanced Pest plant and animal control on our ecological parks Work with restoration volunteers to connect communities with parks, through environmental, social, or other activities Track upgrades and hygiene stations on local parks with kauri Dune systems on the West Coast are managed and repaired Protection and enhancement of urban tree cover Support for planting in areas with low tree cover, including local parks Our Manukau Harbour beaches and west coast lagoons are clean and safe for swimming, with improved environmental outcomes for the harbour and its catchment Support the strategic priorities of the Manukau Harbour Forum and act as a voice for improving the harbour's water quality The 'on-site wastewater pump-out programme' to support households to regularly pump out their septic tanks in tandem with regional initiatives to improve water quality Our streams and wetlands are healthy and restored Restoration and maintenance of stream banks to reduce erosion support stream function, and promote community care of waterways.
-Restoration of Piha Wetland to improve natural function and hydrology We understand climate change risks, take action to reduce our climate Complete the Waitākere Ranges Climate Plan and progress the priority actions impact, and are prepared to adapt and respond to future events Engage with our communities on Shoreline Adaptation Plans fo council assets along the Manukau Harbour and West Coast, and wider concerns with adaptation.
+Our draft plan What we want to achieve What we will deliver in the next 3 years (Objectives) (Key initiatives) Ecosystems are restored and enhanced in the Waitākere Ranges Heritage Area Increase community knowledge and understanding of the WR and how to manage pest animals and weeds Support landowners and environmental volunteer groups to restore ecological areas Natural areas on our local parks are Pest plant and animal control on our ecological parks protected restored, and enhanced Work with restoration volunteers to connect communities with their local park, through environmental, social, or other activity Track upgrades and hygiene stations on local parks with kaur Our Manukau Harbour beaches and west coast lagoons are clean and safe for swimming, with improved environmental outcomes for the harbour and its catchment Supporting the strategic priorities of the Manukau Harbour Forum and act as a voice for improving the harbour's water quality The 'on-site wastewater pump-out programme' will support households to regularly pump out their septic tanks in tander with regional initiatives to improve water quality Our streams and wetlands are healthy and restored Restoration and maintenance of stream banks to reduce eros support stream function, and promote community care of waterways.
+We understand climate change risks, take action to reduce our climate impact, and are prepared to adapt and respond to future events Completing the Waitākere Ranges Climate Plan and progress the recommended actions Engage with our communities on Shoreline Adaptation Plans council assets along the Manukau Harbour and West Coast, a wider concerns with adaptation.